 - Secondary (cataracts caused by other medical conditions or treatments)

-- Radiation (cataracts caused by exposure to ultraviolet radiation)
+- Radiation (cataracts caused by exposure to ultraviolet or other radiation)

 - Traumatic (cataracts caused by injury to the eye)